Cognitive-AI-Systems/MAPF-GPT/README.md

 - `example.py` - an example of code to run the MAPF-GPT approach.
 - `benchmark.py` - a script that launches the evaluation of the MAPF-GPT model on the POGEMA benchmark set of maps.
 - `generate_dataset.py` - a script that generates a 1B training dataset.
 The details are provided inside the script in the main() function.
+- `download_dataset.py` - a script that downloads 1B training dataset and 1M validation one.
+The dataset is uploaded to Hugging Face.
 - `train.py` - a script that launches the training of the MAPF-GPT model.
 - `eval_configs` - a folder that contains configs from the POGEMA benchmark.
 Required by the `benchmark.py` script.
 - `dataset_configs` - a folder that contains configs to generate training and validation datasets.
 Required by the `generate_dataset.py` script.